Folclore-Motta/obsidian-git-sync/COMPUTER SCIENCE/Programmin/Python/Pyenv.md

 ## Installing
 To see all versions of python versions available you can type :

 `pyenv install --list | grep " 3\.[678]`

 wich in that case we applied [[Regex]] to filter the result.
 Once you find the version that you want type:
+]
 `pyenv install -v 3.7.2`

+A great way to get peace of mind that the version of Python you just installed is working properly is to run the built-in test suite:

+`python -m test`

 This will take a while because Pyenv is building from source because of that each version that you have installed is located nicely in your Pyenv root directory:

 ```